-• Pupils will have an opportunity to participate in Careers Aptitude Testing which involves an online interests' questionnaire and psychometric tests.
-An online individual report is produced with the option of one-to-one discussions with external careers advisers.
-The pupils are encouraged to research the paths suggested and to discuss their findings with school staff and parents.

-- This brings pupils to what, in many cases, will be their first potentially significant decision: the choice of Sixth Form subjects.
+- Pupils will have an opportunity to participate in a careers interests questionnaire which involves an online interests' questionnaire and some tests.
+The pupils are encouraged to research the paths suggested and to discuss their findings with school staff and parents. - This brings pupils to what, in many cases, will be their first potentially significant decision: the choice of Sixth Form subjects.
 What is chosen at this time may have a very significant effect on future options, although for many careers it will not. - Pupils are also encouraged to seek work placements in the Fifth and Sixth Forms, which for all can be a useful introduction to adult working life and which for some vocational careers (eg Medicine) are essential.
 Any experience of the workplace can provide valuable insight and the recognition and development of skills.